 What Is Countertrade?

-Companies that consider countertrade typically want to expand into a foreign market, increase sales, build customer and supplier relationships and overcome liquidity challenges.
-That said, countertrade is used primarily to:
+Companies that consider countertrade typically want to expand into a foreign market, increase sales, build customer and supplier relationships, and overcome liquidity challenges.
+With that being said, countertrade is used primarily to:

 - Enable trade in countries that are unable to pay for imports.
 This can be the result of a shortage of foreign currency or lack of commercial credit, for example.

 - Help find new export markets or protect the output of domestic industries.

 - Balance overseas trade.

 - Gain a competitive edge over competing suppliers.

 - Sidestep the lack of credit or other alternative financing measures.

 - Develop a workaround on the rules and regulations of a foreign country.